This post may contain affiliate links. Please see my disclosure policy for details.

-Nearby is the stunning Porthcurno Beach which is not only one of Cornwall’s best beauty spot but also a Poldark location!
+Nearby is the stunning Porthcurno Beach which is not only one of Cornwall’s best beauty spots but also a Poldark location!

 One of my favourite finds on my recent trip to Cornwall was the secret hidden cove and Porthgwarra Beach.

-Being an avid Poldark fan, I was on the hunt for some of the top shooting locations and stumbled upon this serene cove on my adventures.
+Being an avid Poldark fan, I was on the hunt for some of the top filming locations and stumbled upon this serene cove on my adventures.